 This chapter describes the router settings for administering and maintaining your router and home network.
+See also Remote Management on page 105 for information about upgrading or checking the status of your router over the Internet, and Traffic Meter on page 109 for information about monitoring the volume of Internet traffic passing through your router's Internet port.

 This chapter includes the following sections:

 - Upgrade the Router Firmware

 - View Router Status

 - View Logs of Web Access or Attempted Web Access

 - Manage the Configuration File

 - Set Password

+- Time Machine